Scott-Ian/KombuchaKafeRedux/README.md

 ## <h2 align = "center"> About

 <p align = "center"> This is an application for a kombucha bar that manages beverages on tap, amount remaining in a keg, and popularity/number of times a drink has been ordered.
 It also allows for a user to order, add, delete, or alter a beverage.
-Uses Redux.
+This application uses Redux to maintain all state in a central store.
+There is no local state stored in this application.

 ## <h2 align = "center"> Initial App Mockup
 ![image](./ReadmeImages/KombuchaKafeMockup.jpg)